EndPointCorp/end-point-blog/2020/04/29/messaging-app-spring-kafka-pt-two.html.md

 }
 ```

 So far we have configured Kafka in a Spring Boot project and seen simple consumer and producer examples.
-Before going further on Kafka configurations, let’s configure the persistence and cache repositories.
+Before going further with Kafka configuration, let’s configure the persistence and cache repositories.

 ### Persistence Configuration